Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Introduction

-We start from defining in section \ref{sec:model} the model Hamiltonian for 2D quasiparticles with pair interaction.
+We start from defining in Sec. \ref{sec:model} the model Hamiltonian for 2D quasiparticles with pair interaction.
 Here our goal is to develop a general theory, not considering any particular system.
-Introducing the necessary parameters, we derive the mean-field dynamical equations for condensate evolution in Section \ref{sec:model_equations}.
-This derivation is followed by a description of a possible simplified approximate expression for equation terms.
-It leads to a dynamical model which is of the main results of the current paper.
+Introducing the necessary parameters, we derive the mean-field dynamical equations for condensate evolution in Sec. \ref{sec:model_equations}.
+This derivation is followed by a description of a possible simplified approximate expressions for equation terms.
+It leads to a dynamical model, which is one of the main results of the current paper.

-The next section \ref{sec:phdiag} is devoted to discussion of a mean-field phase diagram for a generic quasiparticle system.
+The next Sec. \ref{sec:phdiag} is devoted to discussion of a mean-field phase diagram for a generic quasiparticle system.
 Possible phases are described followed by a stability analysis.
-A detailed description of condensation dynamics is presented in section \ref{sec:dyneffects}.
+A detailed description of condensation dynamics is presented in Sec. \ref{sec:dyneffects}.

-After a discussion on the advantages and drawbacks of the model description in section \ref{sec:discussion}, in the last section \ref{sec:demonstration} of the article we present an application of the model to real-life system such as exciton polariton gas in CdTe-HgTe-CdTe microcavity.
+After a discussion on the advantages and drawbacks of the model in Sec. \ref{sec:discussion}, in the last Sec. \ref{sec:demonstration} of the article we present an application of the model to real-life system such as exciton polariton gas in CdTe/CdMgTe microcavity.